 For the savory galette:

-- To make the roasted garlic, break up 1 1/2 heads of garlic and put them in foil, unpeeled.
-Sprinkle with salt and pepper and drizzle them with the olive oil.
-Wrap completely and put in the convection oven at 325˚F. Roast for about 45 minutes, or until very soft.
-Let cool, then squeeze the soft garlic out of its skin and reserve.
+- To roast garlic: Break up 1 ½ heads of garlic and put them in foil, unpeeled.
+Sprinkle with salt and pepper and drizzle with olive oil.
+Wrap completely and place in convection oven at 325˚F. Roast about 45 minutes, or until very soft.
+Let cool, then squeeze soft garlic out of its skin and reserve.
 Discard the peel.

-- For the vegetables, cut zucchini, asparagus and broccolini into bite-size chunks.
-Place on a parchment-lined sheet pan and season with salt and pepper.
+- For the vegetables: Cut zucchini, asparagus and broccolini into bite-size chunks.
+Place on parchment-lined sheet pan and season with salt and pepper.
 Drizzle with olive oil and toss.
 Roast in the same 325˚F oven until softened and lightly browned at the edges.
-The Swiss chard can be treated the same way but the leaves and stems need to be roasted separately.
-The cherry tomatoes can be halved and seasoned, but not roasted.
-The goat cheese should be cubed.
+(Swiss chard can be prepared the same way, but leaves and stems must be roasted separately.
+Cherry tomatoes can be halved and seasoned, but not roasted.
+Goat cheese should be cubed.)

 - Roll out one of the discs of galette dough into a circle of about 14".
-Place the dough on a parchment-lined sheet tray.
-Place the filling in the center of the circle, leaving about a 2-" border.
+Place dough on parchment-lined sheet tray.
+Place cooked filling ingredients in center of circle, leaving a 2" border.

-- Fold the edges of the galette dough over the filling, pleating the dough but leaving the center of the galette exposed.
-Brush the galette dough with egg wash and sprinkle the whole galette with more Parmigiano-Reggiano.
+- Fold edges of galette dough over filling, pleating it but leaving center of the galette exposed.
+Brush galette dough with egg wash and sprinkle with more Parmigiano-Reggiano.

-- Bake the galette at 325˚F for about 30 minutes, or until the dough is golden brown all over.
+- Bake galette at 325˚F for 30 minutes, or until dough is golden brown all over.
 Serve warm or at room temperature.

 For the sweet galette:

-- Lightly peel the rhubarb and cut into 1-" pieces, cut the strawberries in half.
+- Lightly peel rhubarb and cut into 1" pieces.
+Cut strawberries in half.